Skip to content

 LED and Multiplexed Display Interfacing with Microprocessor – Display devices are used by the microprocessor-based systems to provide the information from the microprocessor to the external world.
 Most of the microprocessor-based applications display the letters of the alphabet and numbers to the users.
 This information can be displayed using different display devices like CRT, LED, LCD, etc. A CRT display is used to display a large amount of information.
 For a small amount of data display, LED and LCD can be used.

 LED (Light Emitting Diode) displays are commonly available in 7-segment format.
 A seven-segment display, as its name indicates, is composed of seven elements.
-This type of display is generally used as a numerical indicator and consists of seven LEDs, as shown in the figure below.
+This type of display is generally used as a numerical indicator and consists of seven LEDs, as shown in Figure 1.

 Seven segment display arrangement in microprocessor